iVisa Mobile App Online global travel documents

 FAQs

-Yes.
-Your passport must be valid for at least three months after your intended date of departure from the Schengen Area and must have been issued within the last 10 years.
-While some airlines suggest a six-month rule for safety, the legal Polish requirement is three months beyond your exit date.
+Your passport must be valid for at least three months beyond your intended departure from the Schengen Area and must have been issued within the last 10 years.
+Travelers who do not meet these requirements may be denied boarding or entry.

 Ready to apply?